3 Jewelry-Making Books I Love

 ABOVE: Enameling with stencils, glass threads, and foil can all be done by sifting dry enamel powder into place; from Jeweler’s Enameling Workshop by Pauline Warg.

 I want to know all around a topic: how one material relates to another; how one tool or technique relates to a design.
 Why?
-In part, that kind of 360° approach gives you a better understanding when you try to apply some new knowledge at your bench.
+In part, that kind of 360-degree approach gives you a better understanding when you try to apply some new knowledge at your bench.
 Partly, looking at the big picture can spark new ideas that you might not have thought of if some of those connections hadn’t been made visible to you.
-And in part, browsing and reading around a subject just serves to satisfy my natural idle curiosity.
-Here are three books for jewery makers that I love because they are excellent resources that offer that kind of comprehensive investigation.
+And in part, browsing and reading around a subject in jewelry-making books just serves to satisfy my natural idle curiosity.
+Here are three jewelry-making books that I love because they are excellent resources that offer that kind of comprehensive investigation.

 By Pauline Warg